Property Tax Exemptions

 - Property of nonprofit hospitals used in connection with their operation.
 This exemption does not include property owned by the nonprofit hospital which is held for investment purposes unrelated to providing medical care.

-- Property owned and used exclusively as the headquarters, post home, or similar facility of a veterans organization which is chartered by the Congress of the United States and which is exempt from federal income taxes
+- Property owned and used exclusively as the headquarters, post home, or similar facility of a veterans organization that is chartered by the Congress of the United States and which is exempt from federal income taxes

 Columbia County voters have elected to exempt the following types of commercial and industrial inventory: